 R (Tagoe-Thompson) v Hospital Managers Of Park Royal Centre 1 WLR 1272; M.H.L.R.
 326; M.H.L.R.
 321 : Times, December 13, 2002; Independent, February 17, 2003 (first instance)

-Permission granted but appeal refused where 2 out of 3 members appointed by hospital managers to hear a review – decided to order discharge.
-And the responsible medical officer refused to order discharge. s.
-23(4) requires 3 or more members being prepared to exercise the power.
+Permission granted but appeal refused where 2 out of 3 members appointed by hospital managers to hear a review decided to order discharge and the responsible medical officer refused to order discharge.